Mice are tiny, scared of noise, and also afraid of you!

 As a homeowner, it is vital to pay close attention to any of these signs to avoid fire hazards.

-Staying healthy in the winter is a real challenge due to the prevalence of common cold and flu.
-Also, it is quite unfortunate that some people are not aware of the dangers posed by mice, especially during colder times of the year.
+Staying healthy in the winter is a real challenge due to the common cold and flu prevalence.
+Also, it is quite unfortunate that some people are unaware of the dangers posed by mice, especially during colder times.

-When it gets cold outside, mice start to look for warm, safe areas where they can also get food, which is usually homes.
+When it gets cold outside, mice look for warm, safe areas to get food, usually homes.
 They use small cracks, crevices, and holes to enter homes.
-You should ensure to block all areas that could provide a throughway for mice, especially in the winter.

-Food contamination can also take place due to the accumulation of mice feces that could spread bacteria.
+Food contamination can also take place due to the accumulation of mouse poop that could spread bacteria.

 Many animals can cause serious damage to your home.
-However, if left, mice are one of the most destructive pests that can invade your home.
+However, mice are one of the most destructive pests that can invade your home if left.

-Mice will use every possible opportunity to invade and cause serious damage to the property.
+Mice will use every possible opportunity to invade and cause severe damage to the property.
 Other than causing infections and dropping their feces everywhere, mice can damage your home by chewing vital structural elements of your home to use as nesting materials.

-Other than chewing wires and wooden materials, soft furnishings, and electronics in your home, mice can access your closet and chew your clothes, and other items.
+Other than chewing wires and wooden materials, soft furnishings, and electronics in your home, they can access your closet and chew your clothes and other items.

-Mice have a close connection with fleas, which is why you don’t want to have them in your home.
+Mice have a close connection with fleas, so you don’t want to have them in your home.

-If you have pets like cats and dogs in your home, then you have probably encountered fleas at some point.
-Fleas are tiny, but they have strong legs that let the jump long distances.
+If you have pets like a cat or dog in your home, you have probably encountered fleas.
+Fleas are tiny, but they have strong legs that let them jump long distances.
 This makes them a real nuisance.

 Flea bites are not good for your skin.
 Not only are they irritating, but they could also cause some skin infections.

-Fleas are known to carry dangerous parasites such as tapeworms.
-The fact that mice could spread fleas in your home makes them horrifying and bad for your health.
-Mice are likely to be infested with fleas and might cause a similar infestation in your home.
+Fleas are known to carry parasites such as tapeworms.
+The fact that mice could spread fleas in your house makes them horrifying and bad for your health.
+Mice are likely to be infested with fleas which will cause a similar infestation in your house.

 This is probably not something you wanted to hear!
-But they can, and they will if they are particularly aggressive and you have backed them into a corner.
+But they can and will if they are particularly aggressive and you have backed them into a corner.

 Mouse bites are not particularly painful, but they can be a shock if you are not expecting it!

-As small as a mouse is, it can be host to a number of different bugs!
+As small as a mouse, it can host several different bugs!
 We have discussed fleas above, and they are bad enough.
-Now we are going to discuss ticks.
+So now we are going to discuss ticks.

-Lymes diseases, if untreated, can lead to very serious medical complications.
-This is another reason why mice are dangerous!
+Lymes disease, if untreated, can lead to severe medical complications.

 7. Mice Are Expensive

-Cleaning up your home and fixing anything that may have been damaged by mice can be very expensive indeed.
+Cleaning up your home and fixing anything that this rodent may have damaged can be very expensive.

-Mice can cause serious damage in a matter of days.
-Since you love your home and the contents, you will spend lots of money to fix the damage.
+This rodent can cause severe damage in a matter of days.
+Since you love your house and the contents, you will spend lots of money to fix the damage.

-We have mentioned in this post that preventing mice infestation is possible.
-But once your home is infested, a lot of effort is required to ensure that you and your property are safe once again.
+Once your home is infested, your effort is required to ensure you and your property are safe.

 In the winter, mice look for shelter, good, and safety, which they can only find in your home.
-However, you can always prevent mice from entering your home by performing regular inspections.
+However, you can always prevent them from entering your home by performing regular inspections.

-Note that prevention is easier than getting rid of mice.
-They can create mice nests in a matter of days.
-In each nest, you can find between five and twelve mice.
+Note that prevention is better than a cure.
+For example, they can create nests in a matter of days.
+For example, you can find between five and twelve babies in each nest!